 —Advice for Grant Seekers in the Cultural Heritage Communities, questions and answers compiled for the ARCHIVES*RECORDS / DC 2010 conference, August 14, 2010

-The application period for the 2014 cycle is now open.
-Applications are due by 5:00 pm Eastern time on March 21, 2014.
+NOTE: The open application period for the 2014 cycle is now closed.
+Applications were due by 5:00 pm Eastern time on March 21, 2014.
+All applicants will be notified of their application's status by Friday, May 30, 2014.

 - Minimum allowable request for 2014: $50,000 (not including cost share)